Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 In early perimenopause, progesterone drops even faster than estrogen does and, due to its relaxing functions, can lead to disrupted sleep, especially sleep fragmentation.

-Fluctuating hormone levels, in turn, cause things like hot flashes, night sweats, depression, anxiety, and stress, which also impact sleep.
+Fluctuating hormone levels, in turn, cause things like vasomotor symptoms (hot flashes/night sweats), mood changes, and stress, which also impact sleep.

 It’s a classic catch-22.
 You need a good night’s sleep (7-9 hours, to be exact) to feel better, but the hormonal powers that be aren’t in your favor, which makes it feel like you quite literally can’t sleep well.
 And when you don’t sleep well, it only exacerbates a whole slew of other menopause symptoms (low libido, weight gain, anxiety).